lozeone/affiliate/README.md

 - Every visit to the site using an affiliate link creates an affiliate_click entity.
 - When a click entity is created a cookie is saved on the visitors' device.
-- This happens automatically, you rarely ever need to create a click entity yourself.
+- This happens automatically, you shouldn't ever need to create a click entity yourself.

 ### affiliate_conversion ###